solitateppo/ml-engineer/mle4/README.md

 # Machine Learning Engineer Programme - Exercise 4

+Task 1 is about using AWS, task 2 is a study on compute environment in AWS.

+## Task 1

+Use AWS Lambda for running the model (train and predict) created in previous exercise (task 1. might be more amenable).

 1. Login to AWS
   * For Solita sandbox login, see: https://intra.solita.fi/display/RJO/Solita+AWS+Sandbox+login
 2. Create Cloudformation stack by using: https://s3-eu-west-1.amazonaws.com/ml-engineer/cloudformation/ml-stack.yml